Mirco-faso/QueueSimulator/README.md

 # QueueSimulator
-Simulation of a queue of events and their generation
+Simulation of a queue of events and their generation.
+The main file to compute is Simulator.java